The JS Framework for

 • Does not log static files

-• Does not register the /debug
+• Does not log the /debug route itself

-Endpoint JSON
+JSON Endpoint

 GET /debug?fetch=true